EasonJackson/pthread-server/README.md

 ### Communitating between Server and Client

-Both server and client use two different posix threads, one for read message task and the other for write message task.
+1. An echo method of testing the connection between server and client.

+    The client end reads a line of input string at each time and send it to server.
+The server will listen on the incoming message, output an handling message on it own console, and then responds the same message back to the client.

 ## Author
 * **EasonJackson - @2018**